odpi/egeria-docs/site/docs/practices/maturity-model/overview.md

 ??? tip "Embedded Governance Maturity Level - how can governance be automated?"
     ### Embedded Governance

-    With embedded governance, the technology that is managing data has the governance requirements directly encoded into its operations.
+    With embedded governance, the technology that is managing resources such as IT systems and data has the governance requirements directly encoded into its operations.
 This can be done with code or configuration depending on the capability of the technology.

     Figure 5 shows the IT team implementing the governance requirements.
-This needs to be repeated for all of the key infrastructure that is managing the assets.
+This needs to be repeated for all of the key infrastructure that is managing the resources.

     ![Figure 5](embedded-governance.svg)
     > **Figure 5:** Capabilities needed to achieve Emdedded Governance

+    At this stage, there is a focus on the automation of metadata capture and maintenance about the resources and the activity around them.
+This cataloguing is pro-active - often driven by the deployment pipelines thhat brings new digital capability online, so the metadata becomes, comprehensive, accurate and up-to-date.

+    This increase in the breadth and reliability of metadata offers a trusted context that can configure the technology (all or in part) that is managing the resources.

 ??? tip "Business Driven Governance Maturity Level - how can the business leaders take ownership of data and governance?"
     ### Business Driven Governance

     Business driven governance is where the implementations of governance within the IT systems is driven by the governance classifications and other metadata settings.
-As the asset owners change the classifications attached to the asset descriptions, then the runtime governance functions change their treatment of the assets.
+These settings are controlled by subject matter experts, owners and stewards in the business.
+As the settings change, then the runtime governance functions change their treatment of the resources.

     The big change that this brings is that the runtime governance functions need reliable and performant access to the metadata.
 Typically this is provided by an operational metadata catalog that its tuned for the needs of the runtime governance components.